Coached Pool Swimming

-Please note swimming is not permitted at any other time.
+Please note swimming in Hinchingbrooke Lake is not permitted at any other time.

 Open water swimming is a fantastic experience but it does come with safety issues.
 Failure to abide by the code of conduct may result in having your membership revoked.
 There is always a non-swimming person checking you in and out of the lake every week and they have the overall say on when and where you can swim.
 Bad weather conditions may prevent the swim sessions from going ahead right up to and during the swim session.